PanosChatzi/Portfolio/README.md

 # Data Engineering
 ## Strava Analytics Engineering
 This end-to-end data engineering project automates the extraction, transformation, and loading (ETL) of Strava activity data into Supabase for analytics and visualization.
-It fetches activities from the Strava API, transforms and cleans the data using Polars, and stores it in a Supabase PostgreSQL database.
+It fetches activities from the Strava API, transforms and cleans the data using Polars, and stores it in a PostgreSQL database in Supabase.
 A FastAPI webhook app, deployed in Render, ensures real-time updates whenever new activities are recorded, and the processed data is connected to Looker Studio for reporting.
 All code and instructions are available on [GitHub](https://github.com/PanosChatzi/strava-analytics-pipeline).

-Programming languages and technologies: PostgreSQL, Python, Polars, Pandas, FastAPI, SQLAlchemy
+Programming languages and technologies: PostgreSQL, Python, Polars, FastAPI, SQLAlchemy

 ## Paris Olympics Database
 This project involves creating a relational database in PostgreSQL using the 2024 Paris Olympics dataset within a Docker container in GitHub Codespaces.
 Data were downloaded from Kaggle as CSV files and imported into a PostgreSQL database.
 The database includes tables for athletes, medals, countries, events, and teams, enabling the tracking of athlete participation, medal distribution, and country performance.
 It supports CRUD operations, reporting on top-performing athletes and countries, and optimized queries using views and joins, providing a comprehensive system for analyzing Olympic data.
 The full code and datasets can be found [here](https://github.com/PanosChatzi/Paris_Olympics_2024_database/tree/main).